 115.216 Residents with disabilities and residents who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion 115.216 (a) ABHS takes appropriate steps to ensure that residents with disabilities (including, for example, residents who are deaf or hard of hearing, those who are blind or have low vision, or those who have intellectual, psychiatric, or speech disabilities), have an equal opportunity to participate in or benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-The PREA Manual, 6.4 PREA Client Orientation explains that interpreters will be provided for those clients with limited English or literacy skills in order to understand the policy, report, and/or participate in an investigation.
+The PREA Manual, 6.4 PREA Client Orientation explains that interpreters will be provided for those clients with limited English or literacy skills to understand the policy, report, and/or participate in an investigation.
 It also explains accommodations will be made for clients needing sign language.
 The auditor verified they would ensure any disabled client would receive accommodations to ensure they were able to participate.
 The auditor has recommended updating the policy language to use broader terms to cover a wider variety of disabilities.
-The auditor interviewed several clients with a high mental health code, as well as one client with a traumatic brain injury.
+The auditor interviewed eight clients with a high mental health code, one that was identified as having a cognitive disability and one that was limited English proficiency.
 All the clients were able to explain that they receive information about PREA and that staff has taken the time to explain to them how they can participate in the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.
-115.216 (b) While onsite the auditor was able to interview one Spanish-speaking client through interpreter services.
+115.216 (b) While onsite the auditor was told there was one client who was limited English proficient, however, upon interviewing the client, they spoke and understood English clearly.
+The facility does have a machine available for interpretation, which the auditor has utilized at another facility audit for ABHS.
 This same machine is also utilized for sign language if needed.
-The client said they have received information about PREA in Spanish and that there were Spanish posters throughout the facility.
-He explained the facility provides translation services whenever he may need them.
-The auditor observed that several languages were available if needed.
-The process of getting an interpreter on was very quick and the interpreter explains to the client that she will keep the information confidential.
+At another facility, the auditor noticed the process of getting an interpreter was very quick and the interpreter explains to the client that she will keep the information confidential.
 The service ensures the interpreter can effectively, accurately, and impartially, both receptive and expressively, use any necessary vocabulary.
 The auditor was able to observe several written materials around the facility in Spanish, and the information that is provided to clients regarding PREA states that if they need an interpreter or the orientation materials in a different language then they could request it.
 Staff providing education understood this requirement.
-115.216 (c) The PREA Manual, 6.4 PREA Client Orientation explains " No clients will be used as interpreters or translators in any PREA-related activity ."
-The auditor verified this was accurate during staff and client interviews.
-The staff interviewed understood this requirement and the Spanish-speaking client interviewed said that the staff would get him an interpreter from the service instead of using another client.
+115.216 (c) The PREA Manual, 6.4 PREA Client Orientation explains " No clients will be used as interpreters or translators in any PREA-related activity. " The auditor verified this was accurate during staff and client interviews.
+The staff interviewed understood this requirement.
 Conclusion: The auditor has found the facility in full compliance with this standard.